Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 While many of the companies we’ve looked at so far have focused on a quality-versus-quantity approach, iconic footwear brand Timberland takes an opposing strategy in the referral campaign below:

-At face value, there doesn’t appear to be a lot to distinguish this referral campaign from any other.
-But what’s interesting about this campaign is that Timberland doesn’t place any restrictions on how many friends and contacts customers can refer—or the number of 20% discounts they can receive as a result.
+At face value, there doesn’t appear to be much to distinguish this referral campaign from any other.
+But what’s interesting about this campaign is that Timberland doesn’t restrict how many friends and contacts customers can refer—or the number of 20% discounts they can receive as a result.

 The language used in the copy (“And that goes for every friend you’ve got”) implies that referrers can—and should—refer to as many people as they can to snag a bigger discount for themselves.
 Clever.